mariabelinska/contact-manager/README.md

 Drag and drop reorder implemented from: https://codesandbox.io/s/k260nyxq9v.

-This application is a front end example and uses API from https://github.com/martintints/ContactsDemo
+This is a front end application example.
+In order it to run, first run the API from https://github.com/martintints/ContactsDemo

 Functionalities: